dougpowers/vim-mapper/README.md

 - Search functionality to quickly find and select specific nodes even in dense trees
 - Tabbed sheets to organize multiple unrelated trees in a single file and move nodes between them

-## 👩‍💻 Building LinkLocker for Yourself
+## 👩‍💻 Building Vim-Mapper for Yourself
 Vim-Mapper is Open Source Software licensed under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0.html).
 Feel free to modify, build, and redistribute Vim-Mapper.
 The build environment is currently configured for Windows and Linux.
 To build Vim-Mapper for MacOS, changes to the source code may need to be made.
-Support for MacOS is planned for future releases.
+Full support for MacOS is planned for future releases.

 First, install [rustup](https://rustup.rs).